vhub-team/native-db/functions/0xEF29A16337FACADB.md

 # PED::CLONE_PED

 ## Summary
-Creates a new ped by cloning an existing one.
+Creates a new ped by cloning an existing one

 ## Parameters
 * **PED_INDEX** pedIndex: The existing ped to clone.